MatthewCaseres/AWS-Notes/source/VPC.md

 - You can associate a network ACL with multiple subnets, just like a security group can be associated with multiple EC2 instances.
 - VPCs come with a default network ACL, just like EC2 instances come with a default security group.

 The default NACL that comes with the VPC allows all traffic in and out of the VPC.
-If you make a custom NACL, it will deny all inbound and allow all outbound traffic unless you make changes to these settings.
+Custom NACLs deny all inbound and allow all outbound traffic by default.

 Since there are both allow and deny rules we need a way of deciding which rule is correct when the rules conflict.
 To solve this, there are numbers associated with each rule, and the lowest number wins.
 These numbers are from 1 to 32766.
 AWS recommends spacing out your rules, so that you can put a rule between your rules (ex. put rule 15 between rule 10 and rule 20) in case you need to.